Empowering Voters. Defending Democracy. | The official newsletter of the League of Women Voters of San Luis Obispo County.

 Before her life as a volunteer extraordinaire, Leigh worked as a Waste Reduction Specialist in the County Environmental Services Division.
 Prior to that she did enforcement work as an Environmental Health Specialist and worked for the City of San Luis Obispo running the laboratory at what was then the wastewater treatment plant and is now the water reclamation facility.

-The San Luis Obispo County Planning Commission met on August 30, 2023 to review the Dana Reserve project and final Environmental Impact Report, and voted to continue the hearing until October 23 and 24 to give the public and the Commission more time to review the project materials and EIR.
+When she manages to find time to relax Leigh knits, makes her own soap, and reads avidly, especially WWII historical fiction. | The San Luis Obispo County Planning Commission met on August 30, 2023 to review the Dana Reserve project and final Environmental Impact Report, and voted to continue the hearing until October 23 and 24 to give the public and the Commission more time to review the project materials and EIR.
 An all-day Study Session was held on September 28 for the purpose of informing the Planning Commission and the public about the project; the League had previously recommended such a study session due to the size and complexity of the project.

 Issues surrounding the project include its size, neighborhood compatibility, traffic impacts, and impacts upon the native oak woodland there.
 Estimates are that between 3,000 and 4,000 mature oak trees would be removed and associated habitat would be lost.